 For updates, the query continues to run and monitor the HealthKit store after completing the initial query.
 HealthKit calls the update handler whenever it detects a change to the affected objects.

 nil, the query returns all the step count data currently available in the HealthKit store.
 On subsequent runs, the code uses the anchor returned by the previous query.
 These queries return only the step count samples that have been saved or deleted since the previous run.

 The anchored object query combines the ability to grab a snapshot of the data currently stored in HealthKit (like an

-Often, it is more efficient to setup and run a single anchored object query, then to run separate sample and observer queries.
+Often, it is more efficient to set up and run a single anchored object query than to run separate sample and observer queries.
 As a result, you may want to use anchored object queries, even when you aren't using anchors to limit the results.
 In this case, simply set the anchor parameter to